microsoft/xr-development-for-beginners/7-project-setup/1-build-settings/README.md

 # Build Settings

-*Description of the lesson.*

 ## Objectives

 - *Objective 1*
 - *Objective 2*
 - *Objective 3*

-## Prerequisities

-- *Prereq 1*
-- *Prereq 2*
-- *Prereq 3*

 ## Introduction

 The build settings contain options you can use to set up and begin the build process for your application on the respective platform(s).
 It contains settings to create builds - both for development builds and final builds.
-The Build Settings window is accessed by navigating to File > Build Settings.
+The Build Settings window is accessed by navigating to **File > Build Settings**.

 `<image>`